MikhailKuklin/WIP_mlflow_models_registry_example/web-service-flask/README.md

-# Files for running basic example of deployment of a machine-learning model as a web service
+# Example of deployment of a machine-learning model as a web service
 using:
-- Docker
+- Docker :whale:
 - Flask

 ## Content